PranavSharma02/EvolutionaryComputingOnGAP/APPROX/README.md

-# Generalized Assignment Problem (GAP) - Heuristic vs Optimal Solutions
+# Generalized Assignment Problem (GAP) - Approximation

 This project explores the **Generalized Assignment Problem (GAP)** and implements a **greedy approximation algorithm** to solve it.
 The results are compared against optimal solutions to evaluate the effectiveness of the heuristic approach.